Risk-Team/AquaCropPlotter/README.md

 install_github("Risk-Team/aquacrop_shiny/AquaCropVis")
 ```

-Then to launch the app
+Then to launch the app:

 ```
 library(AquaCropVis)